Raz’s Magic Multiplying Machine

 It’s also illuminating to use this number line model to explore why a negative number multiplied by a positive number is negative.
 Start with a and b considerably to the right of 0.
 Now, slowly drag a to the left.
 As you do, a·b moves smoothly to the left as well, getting smaller and smaller; The product equals 0 as a passes through 0 and then continues on its way to the left into negative territory when a becomes negative.
 A similar continuity argument helps to explain why the product of two negative values is positive.
 Start with a to the right of 0 and b to the left of 0 and slowly drag a to the left, passing through 0 on its way.

 Finally, if you go to the second page of the websketch (press the arrow in its lower-right corner), you’ll see a number line without any markings.
-Here the challenge is to drag a and b and use the behavior of a·b to pinpoint the locations of 0 and 1.
-Students drag the orange arrows in the top-right corner of the websketch to indicate the locations of 0 and 1 and then press Show 0 and 1 to check their predictions.
-Note that this is a way more stimulating approach to introducing the properties of 0 and 1 as opposed to stating blandly that for all a, a·1 = a and a·0 = 0.
+Here the challenge is to drag an and b and use the behavior of a·b to pinpoint the locations of 0 and 1.
+Students drag the two pointers in the top-right corner of the websketch to indicate the locations of 0 and 1 and then press Show 0 and 1 to check their predictions.
+Note that this is a way more stimulating approach to introducing the properties of 0 and 1 as opposed to stating blandly that for all a, a·1 = an and a·0 = 0.

 Incidentally, when Raz’s Magic Multiplying Machine appeared in Exploring Algebra 1 with The Geometer’s Sketchpad, Key’s art department prepared the illustration below to accompany it.
 It’s a tribute to that mad math inventor, Steve Rasmussen!